 What if a patient refuses to sign a confirmation?

-If a patient refuses to confirm receipt of their prescription, just make a note of it, sign it yourself, and keep it on file for at least three years.
+If a patient refuses to provide a signed confirmation of their prescription, just make a note of it, sign it yourself, and keep it on file for at least three years.

 How do I know if I have a financial interest in eyeglass sales, which means I need to ask patients to confirm they received their prescription?